meteor-useraccounts/core/README.md

 * `homeRoutePath` - (optional String, default `/`) Tells `AccountsTemplates.ensureSignedIn` which is your home route: it used for some redirect in case the previous route is not available and after logout.
 * `signInRoutePath` - (optional String, default none) Specifies the path for the sign-in action.
 * `signInRouteName` - (optional String, default `signIn`) Specifies the name to be given to the sign in route to be used with iron-router helpers.
 * `signInRouteTemplate` - (optional String) When specified tells `AccountsTemplates` to render a custom template when headed to the sign-in page.
 This custom template should include, anywhere convenient, `{{> signinForm}}` in order to get the provided sign-in form.
-If nothing is specified, `fullPageSigninForm` template is used to get a full page sign in form. **Note: signInRouteTemplate is also used by `AccountsTemplates.ensureSignedIn` to know what to render in case the access to a particula route is protected.**
+If nothing is specified, `fullPageSigninForm` template is used to get a full page sign in form. **Note: signInRouteTemplate is also used by `AccountsTemplates.ensureSignedIn` to know what to render in case the access to a particular route is protected.**
 * `signUpRoutePath` - (optional String, default none) Specifies the path for the sign-up action.
 When not set, signInRoutePath is used also for sign-up, if neither this is specified no redirection is applied and all happens inside the same template.
 * `signUpRouteName` - (optional String, default `signUp`) Specifies the name to be given to the sign in route to be used with iron-router helpers.
 * `signUpRouteTemplate` - (optional String) When specified tells `AccountsTemplates` to render a custom template when headed to the sign-up page.
 This custom template should include, anywhere convenient, `{{> signinForm}}` in order to get the provided sign-up form.
 If nothing is specified, `fullPageSigninForm` template is used to get a full page sign up form.